-3. Stop by our office during our business hours - 8am - 5pm Monday - Friday
+3. Stop by our office during our regular business hours - 8:00 AM - 5:00 PM Monday through Friday

 We understand that sometimes it is easier to "talk it out," or maybe you know exactly what you are looking for but just have a few quick questions.
 Our study abroad advisor team will be happy to address your questions and concerns about taking the leap to study abroad.
 Although it is best to make an appointment, we welcome walk-ins during our business hours.